 No idea is more American than the promise that it’s never too late to reinvent oneself.
 In our outlooks, we’re “free to be you and me” and taught to “never give up.”
 These optimistic tropes can sometimes feel a bit hokey, but it’s important to remember these essential myths (truths?) when girding your loins for an upcoming rebranding campaign.
 Changing your brand image requires equal parts gusto, intestinal fortitude, and a bright and capable rebranding agency to help you lead the process and roll out the brand strategy.

-It’s important to remember that a brand is not just a logo or a packaging design but the essential idea that comes to mind when they think of your line of products or services.
-Rebranding is more than bringing in a packaging design company to create a new way to box your whozits or whatzits; changing your brand image starts at the top of your company and filters through all its components.
+It’s essential to remember that a brand is not just a logo or packaging design, but the idea that comes to mind when people think of your line of products or services.
+Rebranding is more than hiring a packaging design company to create a new way to package your products; changing your brand image starts at the top of your company and filters through all its components.

 When you know your reasons for rebranding but fear disastrous missteps like the infamous Tropicana packaging redesign #fail of 2009, here are a few steps to take when successfully changing your image is the goal of your rebranding strategy, and failure is not an option.